POLL WORKER 101

 In most cases, you will be asked to start at one of the more basic positions (Official Checker or Ballot Clerk).
 As you grow in experience you may be asked to take a position with more responsibility, such as Assistant Registrar or Moderator.

 Please note: For the 2022 Gubernatorial Election, there will be additional opportunities to work processing and counting absentee ballots.
-If you can work the days before and after Election Day, please indicate that when you call or email.
+If you can work the days before and after Election Day, please indicate that when you contact our office.

-Contact our office 860-584-6165 or email email@example.com if you are interested in becoming a poll worker for the 2022 Gubernatorial Election.
+If you are interested in becoming a poll worker for the 2022 Gubernatorial Election, please complete the online application.